You ask, we answer

 Are maternity costs eligible for sharing?

-For a pregnancy that begins after your Knew Health Membership beings, maternity Needs are shared like any other Need.
+For a pregnancy that begins at least 60 days after your Knew Health Membership beings, maternity Needs are shared like any other Need.
 This includes prenatal care, delivery, postnatal care, and complications.

-For a pregnancy that began prior your Membership Effective date, pregnancy is treated as a pre-existing condition and not shared.
+For a pregnancy that began prior your Membership Effective date or within the first 60 days of Membership, pregnancy is treated as a pre-existing condition and not shared.